built-on-openfin/workspace-starter/how-to/customize-workspace/docs/how-to-secure-your-platform.md

 The json file is currently configured to support localhost manifests and OpenFin related domains.
 Please update it to reflect your own host names.

+### Secure who can connect to your platform

+You may wish to allow other applications to connect to your broker, or provide apps or become part of a snapshot.
+An approach you can follow may be requiring a payload when someone connects to you alongside a UUID list.
+See [how to manage connections to your platform](./how-to-manage-connections-to-your-platform.md)

 ## General Web Security

 As a platform is a web application please consider the same security guidelines that you would for a web application (e.g. trusting the JavaScript modules you import, using [CSP](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) etc).